WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ### Ground Truth Review

 For all future events, it is recommended to use the pre-trained models for all localization, labeling, and background masking.
 However, if a researcher wished to train new models, the following procedure and interfaces may be used.
 The first step is to annotate ground-truth bounding boxes and metadata.
 This can be done by reviewing up to a certain percentage of the entire dataset (e.g., 10%) and then training the model on this subset.
 These interfaces are all available at this overview ``/review/``.

+CVS: These aren't live!
+Also, I want to see how you would analyze the manual annotations vs. detection results.

 **Bounding Boxes**